vippsas/vipps-developers/test-environment.md

 * You must log in with the test user in the test app, before you can complete payments for that user.
 * You may use the same test user on multiple devices.
-* Test users can are not connected to any merchant, they can be used with any merchant and sale unit in the test environment.
+* Test users are not connected to any merchant, they can be used with any merchant and sale unit in the test environment.

 If you need more than one test user, please contact your